pgdevelopers/lightyear-sre-challenge/README.md

 ## Level-Set Expectations
 - Most people invest 3-4 hours into this
 - You don't have to solve everything, in fact we expect you not to!
+Work in priority order and come prepared to chat in our debrief about any struggles you encounter.
+The real interview is communicating about how you're solving these problems!
 - If you don't know something or it doesn't make sense.
 Reach out, on the job you will be able to tap colleagues for help and expect the same here!
 - We expect your work to be done in a branch and submitted as a pull request to main.
 We'll do the code review of your PR together!